In-depth reviews

 You don’t buy an Abarth 500e if you want a spacious, practical or versatile family car – that much is a given.
 And yet the little pocket rocket is useful in its own way – compact dimensions make it a simple, user-friendly city car that makes driving on tight urban streets a doddle.

-Speaking of luggage space, with just 185 litres, the 500e has one of the smallest boots in its class – smaller even than a MINI Electric’s (211 litres).
+You’ll need all the extra storage space you can get as, with just 185 litres, the 500e has one of the smallest boots in its class – smaller even than a MINI Electric’s (211 litres).
+And if you throw things open to similarly priced but far larger hatchbacks like the MG4 or Cupra Born then it’s no contest; the Abarth simply isn’t suited to family buyers.
 There’s no extra space to store the charging cables, either, so you’ll be forced to sacrifice some of the load bay just to keep your car topped up away from home.

 Reliability & safety rating

-It’s worth taking this with a small pinch of salt, however, as some of the biggest complaints were with regards to practicality and rear-seat legroom – but you won’t buy a 500e if space is a top priority.
-Fiat owners who responded to the survey also complained about connectivity and infotainment – something the maker has been working hard to improve.
-Every 500e comes with a 10.25-inch touchscreen and there’s loads of tech on board.
+It’s worth taking Fiat’s figures with a small pinch of salt, however, as some of the biggest complaints were with regards to practicality and rear-seat legroom – but you won’t buy a 500e if space is a top priority.
+Fiat owners who responded to the survey also complained about interior quality– something the maker has been working hard to improve, and an area we think the 500e shows strong gains.
+Every 500e comes with an Alcantara dash, and there’s loads of tech on board.

 Safety shouldn’t be a cause for concern either.
 The Fiat on which the Abarth is based was awarded four stars out of five when it was tested by independent crash test body Euro NCAP in 2021.
 That’s not the maximum score available, but still a strong showing; adult and child occupancy scores of more than 70% are credible in this part of the market.
 All cars get a plethora of sensors and safety features as standard.